Epaule d’Agneau Confite et Flageolets

 - Olive oil

-Pour in cold stock (or cold water plus one bouillon cube) to cover, bring to a simmer, and cook for 40 to 50 minutes, or until the beans are tender but still holding their shape.
+- Pour in cold stock to cover, bring to a simmer, and cook for 40 to 50 minutes, until the beans are tender but still holding their shape.
 Season with salt 30 minutes into the cooking, and sprinkle with freshly ground pepper just before serving.